Targeted Pain Relief - No Pills, No GI Side Effects

 TMJ Pain Relief FAQ

 Yes.
 Prescription topical NSAIDs like ketorolac can be applied directly to the jaw joint and masseter muscle.
-A controlled study (PubMed 15871609) found topical diclofenac achieved equal efficacy to oral diclofenac for TMJ — with zero systemic side effects.
+A controlled study (PubMed 15871609) found topical diclofenac achieved equal efficacy to oral diclofenac for TMJ - with minimal systemic absorption.
 Ketro RX Pain Gel uses prescription-strength ketorolac, originally formulated for the Boston Red Sox.

 Yes - and the jaw is actually one of the best locations for topical treatment.
 The masseter muscle (the main chewing muscle that drives TMJ pain) sits directly under the skin with minimal tissue between the surface and the pain source.
 This makes topical delivery especially effective for jaw pain compared to deeper joints or muscles.